 Spalding University faculty member Dr. Jana Cason, who is regarded as a leader and expert in the implementation of telehealth services in occupational therapy, has received a national honor recognizing her contributions to innovation in the field of OT.

-Cason, a professor in Spalding’s Auerbach School of Occuaptional Therapy since 2005, has been named the recipient of the 2019 Emerging and Innovative Practice Award by the American Occupational Therapy Association (AOTA).
+Cason, a professor in Spalding’s Auerbach School of Occupational Therapy since 2005, has been named the recipient of the 2019 Emerging and Innovative Practice Award by the American Occupational Therapy Association (AOTA).
 She will be honored at the AOTA’s annual conference in New Orleans in April.

 The award recognizes occupational therapy practitioners who have developed innovative or non-traditional OT practices for underserved populations or utilized their expertise in visionary ways that help clients while keeping the profession relevant and responsive to changes occurring in health care.